Lisa Pieraccini

 Bio/CV:

 Dr. Pieraccini is the Program Coordinator for the Del Chiaro Center for the Study of Ancient Italy, which she founded (2015) along with the Mario Del Chiaro Annual Lecture Series (2011).
 She is co-editor of the series Cities and Communities of the Etruscans (with Nancy de Grummond) published by Texas University Press; co-editor of the book, Material Connections, Artistic Exchange: The Case of Etruria and Anatolia (2023) (with Elizabeth Baughan) published by Cambridge University Press; co-editor of the volume, Consumption, Ritual, Art and Society: Interpretive Approaches and Recent Discoveries of Food and Drink in Etruria (2023) (with Laurel Taylor) published by Brepols and consulting editor of the journal Etruscan and Italic Studies.
 She is an elected member of the Istituto di Studi Etruschi ed Italici in Florence, Italy.
-Before joining the History of Art Department, Dr. Pieraccini taught for the Classics Department and Italian Studies at UC Berkeley, Stanford University as well as Temple University in Rome.
+Dr. Pieraccini is the recipient of the 2023 United States Capitol Historical Society Fellowship and is conducting research on “Neoclassical Depictions of Native American Women and Early American Identity at the US Capitol."

 Select publications